ruby/prism/README.md

 ├── ext
 │   └── prism
-│       ├── extconf.rb    configuration to generate the Makefile for the native extension │       └── extension.c   the native extension that interacts with librubyparser ├── fuzz                  files related to fuzz testing ├── include
+│       ├── extconf.rb    configuration to generate the Makefile for the native extension │       └── extension.c   the native extension that interacts with libprism ├── fuzz                  files related to fuzz testing ├── include
 │   ├── prism             header files for the shared library